longtduc/sh/ShareHolderMeeting.Web/Readme.md

 + EntityFramework version 4.4 can not migrate to the new model => Degraded to version 6.1.2
 + Removed folder Migrations from ShareHolderMeeting.Web project

+## How to add Application_Error to deal with unhandled exceptions

+- Must not use LogCustomExceptionFilter.cs
+- Create ErrorController.cs, action Index and View to redirect to after processing unhandled exceptions